wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    effective defense, not least because not many zones are DNSSEC signed at all -- but it will still provide an additional layer of defense.

+   As these benefits are only accrued by those using DNSSEC, it is hoped that these techniques will lead to more DNSSEC deployment.

 7. Update to RFC 4035

    Section 4.5 of [RFC4035] shows that "In theory, a resolver could use